mitmplay/mitm-play/README.md

 *  *'.input.focus'* -> **filename**: input -> **state**: `insert` or `remove`
 *  *'.panel.error'* -> **filename**: panel-error -> **state**: `insert`

-caveat: oberver is an *experimental feature*, take it as a grain salt, expectation of selector should be like toggling and it need a unique match to the DOM-Elemet, please do test on chrome-devtools before reporting a bug.
+Caveat: `observer` is an *experimental feature*, take it as a grain salt, expectation of selector should be like toggling and it need a unique match to the DOM-Elemet, *please do test on chrome-devtools before reporting a bug*.
 ```js
   screenshot: {
     selector: '[type=button],[type=submit],button,a',